Make Your Business a Work of Art

 When new ideas find us

-Creating from our depths also asks us to be open.
-To release old ideas and make space for new ones that may be fuller, richer, and more aligned.
-To give ourselves the opportunity to express what’s calling to be expressed.
-To find joy in the process of creation without tightening around a specific outcome.
-Many people call this being in flow, a beautiful place to be, though few are taught how to access it or what it truly feels like.
+Building this way also asks us to be open.
+To release old ideas and make space for new ones that may be fuller, richer and more aligned to the brand.
+To find satisfaction in the process of creating without tightening around a single fixed outcome.

 Lessons from art class

-Art was taught to us as a structure rather than a fluid expression.
-In a way, it was taught like math, as though after one, two, three paintings we would land on the correct answer.
-As though creativity followed linear steps and predictable outcomes.
-But creativity doesn’t work that way.
-For it to move through us, we have to open and humble ourselves to the process.
-We have to allow the creation to reveal itself in its own time.
+But creativity doesn't work that way.
+For it to move through us, we have to humble ourselves to the process.
+We have to let the creation reveal itself in its own time.
 In many ways, we become servants to the creation, and that is a beautiful thing to be.

 What flow looks like in practice

 Where there is excitement, there is passion.
 Where there is passion, there is flow.
 And creations born from flow tend to feel different.
 They carry a certain energy, an aliveness, a magnetism.
-People can sense it – and so, the world responds, often bringing bountiful rewards.
+People can sense it, and so the world responds, often bringing bountiful rewards.

 A Different Way to Build a Business